-- Develop the core coaching competencies necessary to effectively teach the 9-12 year old athlete and team
+- Develop the core coaching competencies necessary to effectively teach the 9-12 year old athlete and team.

-- Establish a foundation of knowledge and experience in order to proceed through the sequence of coaching development courses
+- Establish a foundation of knowledge and experience in order to proceed through the sequence of coaching development courses.

 What are the specific target outcomes of the course?

-- Understand and effectively apply the principles of Long Term Athlete Development
+- Understand and effectively apply the principles of Long Term Athlete Development.

-- Demonstrate competency in planning an age-appropriate training session
+- Demonstrate competency in planning an age-appropriate training session.

-- Demonstrate the essential competencies to execute a team training session that is focused on a technical function of the game
+- Demonstrate the essential competencies to execute a team training session that is focused on a technical function of the game.

-- Understand concepts and recognize the principles of attacking and defending in a small-sided game environment (3v3 to 9 v 9 adaptable to local competition structure)
+- Understand concepts and recognize the principles of attacking and defending in a small-sided game environment (3v3 to 9v9 adaptable to local competition structure).

-“E” License Candidate Guidebook
+“E” License Candidate Guidebooks

 Pre-Course Candidate Assignments

-In addition, candidates must choose to complete one of three team management assignments.
-Each assignment will be submitted during the opening lecture.
+In addition, candidates must choose to complete two team management assignments.
+Each assignment must be submitted during the opening lecture.

 ||Laws of the Game

-Part A - Complete the U.S. Soccer Grade 8 Referee exam ("E" License candidates are required to complete modules 4, 8, 9, 10, 11, 12, 13, 14, 15, 16, and 17)
+Part A - Complete the U.S. Soccer Referee exam ("E" License candidates are required to complete modules 4, 8, 9, 10, 11, 12, 13, 14, 15, 16, and 17)

 Part B - Research and write a brief report on the rationale of modified small-sided games rules.

-Contact your local League or soccer organization to locate the modified rules of play for the Team that you coach.
-Read and Review the modifications for the following FIFA Rules:
+Contact your local League or soccer organization to locate the modified rules of play for the team that you coach.
+Read and review the modifications for the following FIFA Rules:

-#1 Field, #2 Ball, #3 Players, #5 Referee, #6 Assistant Referee, and #7 Duration of Game.
+1 Field, 2 Ball, 3 Players, 5 Referee, 6 Assistant Referee, and 7 Duration of Game.

-||Team Management - English (.pdf) | Spanish (.pdf)
+||Team Management - English (.pdf) | Spanish (Coming Soon)

 ||Risk Management Assignment

-- Concussion Awareness - English
+- Concussion Awareness - English (online): Script | Quiz

 - Concussion Awareness - Spanish: Script | Quiz